Table of Contents

 Notices of violation / Administrative Monetary Penalties (AMPs)

-- The Tribunal may substitute the original decision of the Minister or Agency with its own decision.
+- Substitute the original decision of the Minister or Agency with its own decision; or

-- The Tribunal may confirm, cancel, increase, or decrease the amount of an administrative monetary penalty.
+- Confirm, cancel, increase, or decrease the amount of an administrative monetary penalty.

-- The Tribunal may refer the matter back to the Minister for reconsideration.
+- Refer the matter back to the Minister for reconsideration.

-In the aviation sector, in cases where the Tribunal refers a matter back to the Minister for reconsideration, the original decision of the Minister may still be in effect until the reconsideration is completed.
-In these cases, you may have the option to request that the Tribunal temporarily suspend the Minister’s decision (known as a stay) until the reconsideration is completed.
+In aviation cases, where the Tribunal refers a matter back to the Minister for reconsideration, the Minister's original decision may remain in effect until the reconsideration is completed.
+In such cases, you may be able to request that the Tribunal temporarily suspend the Minister's decision (known as a stay) pending the outcome of the reconsideration.

-- dismiss the appeal (confirm the review member’s decision); or
+- Dismiss the appeal and confirm the review member’s decision); or

-- allow the appeal and substitute its decision.
+- Allow the appeal and substitute its own decision

-- The Tribunal may refer the matter back to the Minister for reconsideration; or
+- Refer the matter back to the Minister for reconsideration; or

-- In certain cases, the Tribunal may substitute its own decision.
+- In certain cases, substitute its own decision.

 Can the Tribunal award costs?

-- The Tribunal determines that the matter involves reasons that are frivolous or vexatious;
+- It determines that a proceeding is frivolous or vexatious;

-- A party asks for and is granted that a hearing be paused (called an adjournment), but the requested adjournment was made without adequate notice to the Tribunal.
+- A party requests and is granted an adjournment without providing adequate notice to the Tribunal.

-Parties may represent themselves at a hearing or be represented by another person.
-That person may be a lawyer, an association representative, a family member, a friend, or another representative.
-You may have to pay any costs related to having a representative.
+You may represent yourself in a proceeding before the Tribunal or choose to be represented by another person.
+Your representative may be a lawyer, an association representative, a family member, a friend, or another person of your choosing.
+Any costs associated with having a representative are your responsibility.

-The Tribunal is not responsible for providing the parties with a representative and we can’t give you advice on whether you should get a representative.
+The Tribunal does not provide legal representation and cannot advise you on whether you should obtain a representative.

-Your representative can help you prepare for your hearing by, for example:
+Your representative can help you prepare for your case by:

 - creating a Secure Repository System profile;

-- appearing at the case management conference with you or on your behalf; and
+- attending the case management conference with you or on your behalf; and

-Your representative may also help you at your hearing by, for example:
+Your representative may also assist you during the hearing by:

-- questioning you to help you tell your story;
+- questioning you to help you present your evidence;

 - questioning witnesses;

-- making arguments and responding to the other parties’ arguments;
+- making arguments and responding to the other party's arguments;

-- answering questions from the presiding member about your position; and
+- answering questions from the presiding member regarding your position; and

-- informing you of any additional information or requests from the Tribunal.
+- keeping you informed of communications, requests, or directions from the Tribunal.

-You decide when you want help from your representative.
-They can:
+You decide how much assistance you want from your representative.
+For example, your representative may:

-- represent you for the entire process, including your hearing;
+- represent you throughout the entire process, including the hearing;

-You can name a representative at any time during the process.
-You can simply advise the registry and opposing party by email at Registry-Greffe@tatc.gc.ca or by letter.
+You may appoint a representative at any time during the review or appeal process.
+To do so, simply notify the Tribunal Registry and the other party by email at Registry-Greffe@tatc.gc.ca or by letter.

 Back to topWhere can I get more information?